ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 **Step 3:** Testing the Remote Shutter Cable and Autopilot

-Now that the cable has been modified and connected to the Pixhawk/APM which has been setup to trigger the camera via relay, let’s test it.
+Now that the cable has been modified and connected to the autopilot which has been setup to trigger the camera via relay, let’s test it.

 a) Navigate back to the FLIGHT DATA Screen and right click on the map to select “TRIGGER CAMERA NOW”